whenbellstoll/AvianEngine/README.md

 Refer to the Docs included in this repository to learn more functionality of both AvianEditor and AvianCore.

+## License

+AvianEngine is free and open source software distributed under the permissive [MIT License](LICENSE.txt "MIT License").
+No royalties, fees, or anything else for using the engine or its tools, nothing, the users' games are theirs.
+Avian's development is fully independent, empowering users to help shape the engine to match their needs.

 ## Installation

 Install [AvianEditor,](https://www.duckduckgo.com) installs both Editor and Core.